Operation Cold Steel 2017

 |0

-This work, Operation Cold Steel 2017 [Image 1 of 10], by MAJ Michael Garcia, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Operation Cold Steel 2017 [Image 1 of 6], by SSG Debralee Best, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT